TeX2page recognizes a slightly enhanced version of

 enable this feature with a command-line option that is

-either ‑shell‑escape
+either ‑shell‑escape or

-on your TeX executable(s) to find
+‑‑enable‑write18 (use ‑‑help on your TeX executable(s) to find

 out).

-The verbatim commands (\verb
+The verbatim commands (\verb, \path

-, etc.) introduced above use a style class
+and \verbatiminput, etc.) introduced above use a style class

-.
+called verbatim.
 You can affect the appearance

 of your verbatim text by defining a style for

-in a style sheet (p.
+verbatim in a style sheet (p.
 7).
 E.g.,

-all verbatim text
+sets all verbatim text

-in Prussian blue
+in Prussian blue.

-The commands \scm
+The commands \scm and \scminput are variants

-of \verb
+of \verb and \verbatiminput.
+They are

 useful for producing syntax-highlighted Lisp